 The Jacques Dujarié Casitas offer townhouse-style living to 39 upperclassmen, including transfer and international students.
-Each Casita suite is fully furnished, and features five private bedrooms and three shared bathrooms.
+Each Casita suite is fully furnished, and features five private bedrooms and two shared bathrooms.
 A shared kitchen and community living room are at the center of both the male and female Casita buildings.
 Residents have access to the laundry facilities, game room, front desk and mail in Jacques Dujarié Hall.
 Learn more about the amenities available.
-A resident assistant (RA) lives in the Casitas to support residents.
+A Resident Assistant (RA) lives in the Casitas to support residents.